Unknown-Gravity/tbtc-arb-front/README.md

 > If you encounter an error installing the packages, just erase yarn.lock file and try again the yarn command

-> *Important: Please note that for now, the SDK must be installed locally within the project.*
-However, after the official release, you will need to update your package.json to reflect the new package location and version.
-Make sure to adjust accordingly to stay up-to-date with the latest changes.

 ## ENV file ❗

 To get started, please copy the code block below into your project.